 Latest Preview Release: 3.0 RC

-NuGet 3.0 RC was released on April 29, 2015 for the Visual Studio 2015 RC release.
-This release fixes many outstanding issues in previous beta builds with a number of performance improvements to share.
+NuGet 3.0 RC2 was released on June 3, 2015 for the Visual Studio 2015 RC release.
+This release fixes many outstanding issues in previous builds with a number of performance and network improvements to share.

 Latest Stable Release: 2.8.5

 NuGet 2.8.5 was released on April 29, 2015.

 NuGet 2.8.5 is a minor update to our 2.8.3 VSIX with some targeted fixes and support for DNX and ASP.NET Core.

 It also includes reliability bug fixes related to the scenarios of enabling package restore and saving package manager options.